MattHandzel/DeepQLearningToPlayForager/README.md

 The notable states for this project is the agent's health, current experience points, as well as their energy.
 When these values change then the environment can detect this and let the agent know.

-The agent also sees a black-and-white area surrounding it as the input:
+The agent also sees a black-and-white area surrounding it as the input (50,50):

 ![image](https://github.com/MattHandzel/PlayingForager/assets/39449480/0992fab5-0f79-49df-b2a9-71121997339b)